Linguistics (LING)

 Financial Assistance

 Initial offers of admission and financial aid are normally made in February-April.
 Further offers are sometimes made at a later date, if additional funds become available.
-In recent years, approximately 6-8 new students have started the Ph.D. program each year.
+In recent years, around 6 new students have started the Ph.D. program each year.

 Financial aid (tuition + stipend) is available on a competitive basis.
 The department aims to provide graduate students with financial aid (stipend + tuition) during their full course of study (5 years), provided that the student makes satisfactory academic progress.
 Graduate funding comes from a number of sources.
 The Department offers Graduate Assistantships (GAs) and Research Assistantships (RAs).
 GAs typically involve teaching service in undergraduate linguistics courses.
 RA positions typically involve research associated with a grant-supported faculty research project.
 Also available are Graduate Fellowships.
 The University offers a number of these to outstanding applicants, which release the student from GA or RA responsibilities for 1-2 years of study.
 Other sources of funding are occasionally available through the Department or University.
 Also, a number of students come to the Department with funding of their own from external fellowships.

-Fellowships and GAs generally provide 10 credits of tuition remission respectively per semester.
-In additions to tuition remission, the Graduate Assistantship comes with Health benefits.
+Fellowships and GAs generally provide 10 credits of tuition assistance respectively per semester.
+In additions to tuition assistance, the Graduate Assistantship comes with Health benefits.
 The student is responsible for approximately $440.00 in mandatory student fees per semester.

 The Department sets aside a portion of its operating budget to support travel by faculty and graduate students to present papers at conferences.
 Any member of the Department can request support for this purpose.
 Graduate students may also apply for university travel awards for this purpose.